Assessing Historical Structural Oppression Worldwide via Rule-Guided Prompting of Large Language Models: Methods

 To capture a broad spectrum of geopolitical and sociocultural contexts, we sample 334 responses from 10 countries: the United States (n = 49), Canada (n = 43), Australia (n = 50), Brazil (n = 50), Algeria (n = 35), Palestine (n = 14), Puerto Rico (n = 49), Finland (n = 11), Madagascar (n = 12), and Sweden (n = 21).
 These countries are selected to maximize regional diversity (North America, Latin America, Europe, Africa, the Middle East, and Oceania) and to include both politically stable and conflict-affected settings, and areas of complex migrations that may result in high cultural heterogeneity.

 We review and cluster these responses, guided by critical theoretical frameworks including cumulative disadvantage~\cite{dannefer2003cumulative}, racial formation~\cite{powe2025race}, historical trauma~\cite{braveheart1998american}, and critical race theory~\cite{bonillasilva1997, pierson2004politics}.
 From this analysis, we develop a \textbf{five-level ordinal classification} that conceptualizes oppression as a group’s institutional positioning, historical marginalization, and exposure to structural violence.
+The scale is theory-driven, as we do not assume equal intervals between categories and is not empirically calibrated via qualitative outcome data.
+Rather, it is derived from historical and sociopolitical context, reflecting increasing degrees of systemic exclusion and marginalization.
 The schema captures a comprehensive continuum and accommodates all observed responses:

 \begin{enumerate}[leftmargin=*] \item \textbf{Little to No Oppression} – These groups constitute the most privileged in their society.
 They have not experienced group systemic oppression or violence on the basis of their identity, and they experience no excess social and health risk based on their ethnicity.
 They were historically aligned with or integrated into the dominant societal institutions, laws, or culture of their society and were able to easily assimilate into it.
 Over time, they have maintained extensive access to societal resources, opportunities, and benefits and experience the most institutional privilege.
 They are highly unlikely to encounter systemic barriers, discrimination, violence, or other oppression based on their race or ethnicity, and they do not encounter bias, stereotyping, or tokenism on the basis of their ethnic and/or racial identity.